Privacy Policy

 • Details of the event, including date, time, location, and any products involved.

-We may also collect the following “Business-as-usual Information” as part of our general, day-to-day interactions with you when you use the Software as an employee of a retailer or law enforcement agency that has subscribed to (or is considering subscribing to) the Software:
+We may also collect the following “Business-as-usual Information” as part of our general, day-to-day interactions with you when you use the Software as an employee of a retailer that has subscribed to (or is considering subscribing to) the Software:

 • Names,